denten-books/plain-text/1-chapter.md

 computer science tries to escape into the realm of pure mathematics, Haigh suggests, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs] Part real mechanism and part dream; part physics and part metaphysics, the Turing machine should be encountered on its own terms.
+Let us take the moment to read the paper and to place it into the intellectual context of the development of Turing's thought.

 ### Alan Turing's "On Computable Numbers"